Login and get coding

 wcoutput, for example:# Unix command $ wc wc.py 22 85 771 wc.py # your script $ python wc.py wc.py 22 85 771 wc.py

 Don't worry about the amount of white space between the columns, you can use tabs or spaces.

 See the tests for more info.
-We used
+Thanks Brian for introducing us to

 Have fun and keep coding in Python!

 400 out of 411 users completed this Bite.

 Will you be Pythonista #401 to crack this Bite?